Managing Travellers’ Diarrhoea

 Signs of dehydration include thirst, dark urine, passing urine infrequently, headaches, and lethargy.

 Treatment of dehydration: A packet of salty crisps or drinking flat cola is an easy way to get extra salt but in moderate to severe cases you may need oral rehydration solutions or to seek medical advice.

-General information regarding managing diarrhoea and dehydration can be found on the Crohn's and Colitis UK website
+General information regarding managing diarrhoea and dehydration can be found on the Crohn's and Colitis UK website.

 Finding toilet facilities overseas

 Finding a bathroom can cause anxiety at the best of times but this can be made worse when you are in a strange country or city.
 It is a good idea to have a basic understanding of the toilet customs in your destination, for example some countries will have squat toilets, others will use a faucet rather than toilet paper.
-Most of this information can be found in destination guidebooks.
+Most of this information can be found in destination guidebooks or online.

 As someone with IBD, you will no doubt already be experienced in sourcing toilet facilities.
 Don’t be afraid to use everything at your disposal such as restaurants, pubs/ bars, shops, public toilets or hotels.
-Ensure you take a multi-language can’t wait card from your country’s IBD support group to make communicating easier.
+Ensure you take a multi-language Can’t wait! card from your country’s IBD support group to make communicating easier.

-The UK has a radar key scheme where people with IBD can apply for a key that gains access to numerous disabled access toilets in the UK
+The UK has a radar key scheme where people with IBD can apply for a key that gains access to numerous disabled access toilets in the UK.

 Apps for android or iphone use the phone's GPS to locate and produce a map of the toilets closest to you.
-Many app’s also contains ratings for each toilet and allow you to rate and add toilets To locate each app type the name into your phones app store.
-The links below are for iphone only.
+Many app’s also contains ratings for each toilet and allow you to rate and add toilets.
+To locate each app, type the name into your phones app store.
+The links below are for iPhone only.